Kid-Favorite Peanut Butter Banana Baked Oatmeal

-Banana Peanut Butter Oatmeal Bake – a fun, easy and wholesome breakfast or snack that kids of all ages will love!
-Plus this Oat Bake is made with pantry staples, in one-bowl and with a prep-time of less than 10-minutes!
+Banana Peanut Butter Oatmeal Bake is a fun and easy breakfast or snack that your whole family will love—baby, toddler, kids, and adults alike!
+Plus, this Oatmeal Bake is made with pantry staples in one bowl and takes less than 10 minutes to prepare!

 Banana Peanut Butter Oat Bake